Minimizing Dynamic Regret on Geodesic Metric Spaces: Gradient-variation Bound on Manifolds

 In this section, we show how to obtain the gradient-variation bound on manifolds under the \radar framework with alternative expert and meta algorithms.

 \paragraph{Expert Algorithm.} For minimax optimization on Riemannian manifolds, \cite{zhang2022minimax} propose Riemannian Corrected Extra Gradient (RCEG), which performs the following iterates:

 However, this algorithm does not work in the constrained case, which has been left as an open problem \citep{zhang2022minimax}.
-We find the projective distortion can be bounded elegantly in the improper learning setting, and generalize RCEG to incorporate an optimism term $M_t\in T_{\y_t}\M$.
+The online improper learning setting~\citep{hazan2018online,pmlr-v134-baby21a} allows the decision set to be different from (usually larger than) the set of strategies we want to compete against.
+Under such a setting, we find the geometric distortion due to projection can be bounded in an elegant way, and generalize RCEG to incorporate an optimism term $M_t\in T_{\y_t}\M$.

 \begin{defn} We use $M_t$ to denote the optimism at round $t$ and assume there exists $M$ such that $\|M_t\|\leq M$ for all t.
 We define $\N_c= \{\x|d(x,\N)\leq c\}$ where $d(\x,\N)\coloneqq\inf_{\y\in\N}d(\x,\y)$.
 In the improper setting, we allow the player to choose decisions from $\ndm$. \end{defn}